Svarsha12/deep-learning-challenge/README.md

 Compile and train the model.
 Create a callback that saves the model's weights every five epochs.
 Evaluate the model using the test data to determine the loss and accuracy.
-Saved and exported results to an HDF5 file- AlphabetSoupCharity.h5.
+Saved and exported results to an HDF5 file- AlphabetSoupCharity.h5 model ran in the google colab Alphabetsoupcharity_Optimizer.ipynb.
+But for jupyter note book file which is AlphabetSoupCharity.ipynb.
+I tried to export the file to my_model.h5, result could not be exported as the file was binary.

 ## Step 3: Optimize the Model